revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Azure.md

 <blockquote>

-SQL Azure services will allow you to block the request that will be based on an IP address by using the SQL Azure firewall.
-It will use the SQL server authentication process that will authenticate the connections.
-By default, SQL Azure connections are SSL encrypted.
+SQL Azure services will allow you to block the request that will be based on an IP address by using the SQL Azure firewall.It will use the SQL server authentication process that will authenticate the connections.By default, SQL Azure connections are SSL encrypted.

 </blockquote>